blackhatethicalhacking/DDoSlayer/README.md

 • Multiple attack types: The tool offers three different types of DDoS attacks: UDP Flood, SYN Flood, and HTTP Flood, giving the user flexibility in their choice of attack.

-• Optimized for speed: DDoS-Layer7-bheh is designed to perform attacks quickly and efficiently, making it an ideal choice for those looking to disrupt the target as quickly as possible.
+• Optimized for speed: DDoSlayer is designed to perform attacks quickly and efficiently, making it an ideal choice for those looking to disrupt the target as quickly as possible.

 • Real-time feedback: The tool provides real-time feedback on the number of packets sent during the attack, allowing the user to monitor the progress of the attack.